bbcmicrobit/micropython/docs/pin.rst

         Returns ``True`` or ``False`` to indicate if the pin was touched since the device started or since the last time this method was called.

+    .. py:method:: get_touches()

+        Returns the number of times the pin was touched since the device started or since the last time this method was called.

     .. py:method:: set_touch_mode(value)

         .. note::